Rughalt/D35E/README.md

 - Skills - Done, except for related skill bonuses
 - Power points - Done, simple system

+## Packtool
+As changing compendiums is not very fun in foundry and nedb is not a proper json, packtool.py can be used to pack and unpack data to sources directory.
+Use `packtool unpack <compendium file>` to unpack to json and `packtool pack <compendium file>` to pack to db (generating proper random nedb ids).

 ## Credits

 The entire base work of this system is based on Furyspark's